 - I do not care about overpass kills.

-- Highlight clips of passing and digging aren’t really of all that much value.
+- Highlight clips of passing and digging aren’t really of all that much value – especially the flashy ones.
 For all I know, you shanked all your other opportunities.

 - Clips of your coach/teammate/etc. serving you lollipops or hitting balls straight at you to dig also don’t give me much to go on.